VeniceUnleashed/VU-Docs/content/general/playing.md

 ## Disconnecting from a server

 Disconnecting from a server is as simple as using the `Quit` option from the pause menu (which you can bring up by pressing `Esc`).
 Alternatively, you can open the in-game console using the tilde key (`~`), type `disconnect` or `dc`, and hit `Enter` (you can refer to [this document](/general/commands) for a listing of all available console commands).
 After you've disconnected from a server, you'll be returned to the main menu.

+## Troubleshooting

+If you are experiencing issues while running VU make sure to check out the [Troubleshooting & FAQ](/troubleshooting) section.